rclone/rclone/MANUAL.md

 ### SHA1 checksums ###

 The SHA1 checksums of the files are checked on upload and download and will be used in the syncing process.
-You can use the `--checksum` flag.

 Large files which are uploaded in chunks will store their SHA1 on the object as `X-Bz-Info-large_file_sha1` as recommended by Backblaze.